What a good wonton soup recipe should include

-A good wonton soup recipe should have instructions and ingredients on the following components:
+A good wonton soup recipe should have instructions and ingredient list for:

 - ingredients for the wonton soup

-- instructions on how to put the wontons and soup together
+- how to put the wontons and soup together

 1. Wonton Fillings